TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 ## How does it work?

+- A check for window `undefined` is performed prior to saving/restoring/removing your data (avoids build errors).

+### Storing

 As you use your application:

-- When your query/mutation cache is updated, it will be dehydrated and stored by the persister you provided. **By default**, this action is throttled to happen at most every 1 second to save on potentially expensive writes to a persister, but can be customized as you see fit.
+- When your query/mutation cache is updated, it will be [`dehydrated`](../reference/hydration#dehydrate) and stored by the persister you provided.
+The officially supported persisters throttle this action to happen at most every 1 second to save on potentially expensive writes, but can be customized as you see fit.

-When you reload/bootstrap your app:

-- Attempts to load a previously persisted dehydrated query/mutation cache from the persister
-- If a cache is found that is older than the `maxAge` (which by default is 24 hours), it will be discarded.
-This can be customized as you see fit.

-## Cache Busting
+#### Cache Busting

 Sometimes you may make changes to your application or data that immediately invalidate any and all cached data.
 If and when this happens, you can pass a `buster` string option to `persistQueryClient`, and if the cache that is found does not also have that buster string, it will be discarded.

 ```ts
 persistQueryClient({ queryClient, persister, buster: buildHash })
 ```

+### Restoring

+When you reload/bootstrap your app:

+- Attempts to [`hydrate`](../reference/hydration#hydrate) a previously persisted dehydrated query/mutation cache from the persister back into the query cache.
+- If a cache is found that is older than the `maxAge` (which by default is 24 hours), it will be discarded.
+This can be customized as you see fit.

+### Removal

+- If data is found to be expired (see `maxAge`), busted (see `buster`), error (ex: `throws ...`), or empty (ex: `undefined`), the persister `removeClient()` is called and the cache is immediately discarded.

 ## API